stroiman/fspec/Readme.markdown

 The framework is currently self testing, i.e. the framework is used to test itself.

+I am currently developing the framework using mono and a simple text editor.
+Therefore no F# project files or msbuild compatible scripts.
+But I would not object if a contributer would wrap the code into Visual Studio project files.

 ## Usage (subject to change) ##

 Create an assembly containing your specs.
 Place your specs in a module, and